-Tony Houchin enter his second year as an assistant coach with the track and field program.
-Houchin, who was hired in January 2011, also serves as the head coach for UAB's cross country program.
+Tony Houchin, who was hired in January 2011, serves as an assistant coach with the track and field program, and is also the head coach for UAB's cross country program.

-With his main concentration on the cross country team, Houchin will also work with the distance runners during the indoor and outdoor track seasons.
+With his main concentration on the cross country team, Houchin also works with the distance runners during the indoor and outdoor track seasons.

 While at UNLV, Houchin coached the Rebels' first-ever middle-distance Mountain West Conference champion in Charlotte Browning, who claimed the league's outdoor 1,500m title in 2007 and was named the MWC Outdoor Track & Field Freshman of the Year.
 He also coached two All-MWC cross country athletes.
 During his tenure, his athletes added 41 marks to UNLV's Top 10 All-Time Performer Lists.